 While the two Samsung smartphones bear some similarities, the Galaxy S22 Ultra has some big advantages.
-This includes a more dynamic 120Hz display, improved S Pen and upgraded cameras.
+This includes an improved dynamic 120Hz display, an enhanced S Pen and upgraded cameras.

 |Display||6.8-inch Dynamic AMOLED QHD+||6.9-inch Dynamic AMOLED QHD|